Vav Labs

 Does PathForge replace AStarGrid2D?

 For production grid navigation, that is the intention.
 AStarGrid2D is useful for prototypes and small systems.
-PathForge is being designed for projects that need multi-size agents, diagnostics, tactical overlays, and repeated path queries without turning every edge case into custom glue code.
+PathForge is being developed for projects that need multi-size agents, diagnostics, tactical overlays, and repeated path queries without turning every edge case into custom glue code.

 Is PathForge just another A* plugin?